LiaScript/docs/README.md

 This might not be a sufficient and readable, therefor it is also possible to define formats for outputs (see section
 [Formatting with Intl](#Formatting-with-Intl)).
 The `list` format for example allows to add language specific textual formatting for list.
+If you do not add locale information the document language is used as a default.

 ``` html
 <script